rbi-learning/Today-I-Learned/README.md

 You are encouraged to add code snippets, images, and links to projects you created in class.

 You will need to use [markdown](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

+You can add other labels when appropriate, like `Question` or `Help Wanted`.

 ## Official Notetaker